 This applies to any type of property you are developing that involves major structural work, including:

 Many lenders require a ten year structural warranty policy on new build and renovated projects.
 Without a warranty you may be limiting your potential market of buyers.
 A fairly recent court case highlighted some of the problems associated with reliance on architects certificates.
 They are an extension of the architects professional indemnity cover and as such you will need to be able to prove they were professionally negligent.
 Additionally, if the architect is no longer in practise or fails to renew their cover it can often lead to no protection.
 For more information: https://www.thenbs.com/knowledge/court-of-appeal-provides-clarity-on-architects-certificates

 We have providers able to cover completed projects, or partially completed projects.

 Yes, we think you should because they are both very different in what they provide.
-A buildings insurance policy provides cover in the event of fire, subsidence, lightning, explosion, storm damage etc., but specifically exclude damage caused by faulty or unsuitable materials, design or poor workmanship.
+A buildings insurance policy provides cover in the event of fire, subsidence, lightning, explosion, storm damage etc., but specifically excludes damage caused by faulty or unsuitable materials, design, or poor workmanship.
 Which is why you should consider purchasing a structural warranty policy as well as buildings insurance.